Latest Team Rankings

 Kafentzis and his dad are also planning to visit Wisconsin again during the summer, after offensive coordinator Andy Ludwig pays a visit to Utah in early May.
 The two are also hoping to visit the Badgers unofficially for a football game in late November, after the end of Kafentzis' junior season of football.
 Kafentzis' schedule will likely prevent him from visiting many other football games this fall, but other schools like Oregon, Baylor, and Vanderbilt are all hoping to see him work out during the spring as well.

-Kafentzis said he's hoping to make his college choice at the end of his junior season of football, so for right now Kafentzis and his dad are looking around the country for a school that fits the best.
+Kafentzis said he's hoping to make his college choice at the end of his junior season, so for right now Kafentzis and his dad are looking around the country for a school that fits the best.

 "We're not going to try and fit a square peg into a round hole," Kyle Kafentzis said.
 "If you can't see the talent or you haven't looked at [the film], then it's not a fit for him.
 But Gary's done that, and we appreciate the offer, and we know they also need to watch first hand.
 We felt a need to come here."

 And as of right now, Kafentzis said the Badgers have established themselves as a serious contender for his commitment with six or seven months to go until he hopes to make a decision.

 "Of all my offers, they're probably the top one," Kafentzis said.
 "I like the facilities, I like the people, I like the coaches, and I like the education."

 "Everybody was very welcoming," Kyle Kafentzis said.
 "I won't say which schools, but some head coaches have a hard time saying hello to the players.
 Gary does a great job of -- even though we're friends -- he understands you do have to shake the kid's hand and talk to him.
 The staff is awesome.
 They're doing a great job."